ebaauw/homebridge-soma/README.md

 While their Bluetooth API hasn't been published, Wazombi Labs OÜ have been very helpful providing me the information needed to communicate with the SOMA devices.

-This plugins uses [Noble](https://github.com/abandonware/noble) to access BLE from NodeJS.
+This plugin uses [Noble](https://github.com/abandonware/noble) to access BLE from NodeJS.
 While no longer maintained by its original authors, the [Abandonware](https://abandonware.github.io) community have adopted Noble.